alisafaya/fsl-trendy/README.md

-# fsl-trendy
-Trendy: Few Shot Learning for Topic Classification on Social Media
+# Trendy: Few Shot Learning for Topic Classification on Social Media